guilhemmarchand/trackme/docs/userguide.rst

 In this part of the screen you will define:

-- the ``max lag allowed`` value that conditions the state definition of the entity depending on the circumstances
+- The ``max lag allowed`` value that conditions the state definition of the entity depending on the circumstances
 - This value is in ``seconds`` and will be taken into account by the trackers to determine the colour of the state
 - ``Override lagging classes`` allows bypassing any lagging class that would have defined and could be matching the conditions (index, sourcetype) of this entity
-- Starting version 1.2.19, you can choose which ``KPIs`` will be taken into account to determine the state regarding the ``max lag allowed`` and the two main lagging performance indicators
+- You can choose which ``KPIs`` will be taken into account to determine the state regarding the ``max lag allowed`` and the two main lagging performance indicators
+- For data hosts, the ``alerting policy`` allows controlling how to consider the green/red state assignment in regards with the state of each sourcetype indexed by the host

-See :ref:`Custom Lagging classes` for more details about this feature
+See :ref:`Lagging classes` for more details about the lagging classes feature.

+See :ref:`Alerting policy for data hosts` for more details about the alerting policy feature.

 **Priority:**